tbocek/dvorak/README.md

 That way, dvorak will be called whenever an input device is attached.

+From here, ensure that your first keyboard layout is set to Qwerty and your second layout is Dvorak.

 ## Related Links
 I used the following sites for inspiration: